Nick Tiano: Toronto Argonauts

 After being released by the Texans, Tiano signed with the Toronto Argonauts of the Canadian Football League (CFL) on February 15, 2021.
 On July 20, 2021, he was cut by the Argonauts during the first wave of training camp cuts.

 Montreal Alouettes

 On July 30, 2021, Tiano was signed to the Montreal Alouettes' practice roster.
 On September 21, 2021, he was released from the team to make room for Shea Patterson.

 St. Louis BattleHawks

-During the supplemental draft after the 2023 XFL Draft Tiano was assigned to the St. Louis BattleHawks of the XFL.
+During the supplemental draft after the 2023 XFL draft Tiano was assigned to the St. Louis BattleHawks of the XFL.
+Tiano led the BattleHawks to a Week 8 overtime win during the 2023 XFL season but days later was placed on injured reserve.
+He was released on February 12, 2024.

+Career statistics

 Personal life

 Tiano is the son of Jan and Vince Tiano, he has one sister.
 He majored in business management.
 He is currently the founder and head coach of 423 Performance.